psu-inversion/atmospheric-inverse-methods-for-flux-optimization/README.rst

 Inversion
 =========

-Python module for geophysical inversions.
+Python package for geophysical inversions and data assimilation.